Join B&Q Club today for 10% off thousands of products! Already a member? Don't forget to enter your Club card number at checkout. Hurry, ends Monday!

 When choosing colours for your walls, explore your options to see if they’ll work before decorating.
 It’s a common misconception that brilliant white rooms work in any light.
 White can actually make certain rooms look gloomy.
 If this is the case, look for warmer white tones like GoodHome Toronto or Ottawa walls and ceilings paint.
 And remember that gloss or metallic paint and wallpapers look much lighter than matt versions.
 Shiny finishes bounce light off them more easily than dull or flat ones, which (like dark colours) will absorb the light.

-For whites and pale shades, we recommend our GoodHome walls and ceilings paint, available in shades of brilliant white or off-white shades like Alberta, Whistler, Quebec or Vancouver to help reflect more light into your room.
+For whites and pale shades, we recommend our GoodHome walls and ceilings paint, available in shades of brilliant white or off-white shades like North Pole or Alberta to help reflect more light into your room.

 You don’t have to stick to light colours when decorating a dark room – adding a few bolder elements as accents, can actually make the room seem lighter by contrast.
 Accents are meant to be used as highlights, rather than on larger areas.
 If in doubt, stick to the 60-30-10 rule when choosing your colours.